Ontario Junior Hockey League: Expansion years (1998–2008)

 In 1998 came the exodus.
 The Metro Junior A Hockey League closed its doors after over half a century of action at the Junior A and B levels.
 The Bancroft Hawks (Quinte), Buffalo Lightning (Niagara), Caledon Canadians, Durham Huskies, Huntsville Wildcats, Markham Waxers, North York Rangers, Oshawa Legionaires, Pickering Panthers, Port Hope Buzzards, Shelburne Wolves, Syracuse Jr. Crunch, Thornhill Rattlers, Wellington Dukes, and Wexford Raiders all made the jump to the OPJHL.
 The only team not to come was the Pittsburgh Jr. Penguins, who were not interested in the extra travel.
 A season before, a sign that this might happen occurred when the 1997 Metro Champion Aurora Tigers defected prior to the 1997–98 season.
 This swelled the league from 22 to 37 teams.
-Also, for the first time in its history, the OPJHL had American hockey clubs with the Buffalo Lightning and Syracuse Jr. Crunch.
+Also, for the first time in its history, the OPJHL had American hockey clubs: the Buffalo Lightning and Syracuse Jr. Crunch.

 The first season for this super-league was won by the Bramalea Blues.
-The Blues also won the Dudley Hewitt Cup as Central Canadian Champions and travelled to Yorkton, Saskatchewan to compete in the Royal Bank Cup 1999.
+The Blues also won the Dudley Hewitt Cup as Central Canadian Champions and travelled to Yorkton, Saskatchewan, to compete in the Royal Bank Cup 1999.
 Despite winning the round robin with a 3–1 record, the Blues were upset by the BCHL's Vernon Vipers, 3–2, in the semi-final.
-The 1999-00 Buckland Cup champions were the Brampton Capitals, but they failed to win the Dudley Hewitt Cup, losing a best-of-7 series to the Rayside-Balfour Sabrecats.
+The 1999–2000 Buckland Cup champions were the Brampton Capitals, but they failed to win the Dudley Hewitt Cup, losing a best-of-7 series to the Rayside-Balfour Sabrecats.

 The 2001 Buckland Cup champions were the Thornhill Rattlers.
-The Rattlers defeated Rayside-Balfour to win the Dudley Hewitt Cup and moved on to Flin Flon, Manitoba for the Royal Bank Cup 2001.
+The Rattlers defeated Rayside-Balfour to win the Dudley Hewitt Cup and moved on to Flin Flon, Manitoba, for the Royal Bank Cup 2001.
 The Rattlers were unsuccessful in their venture, losing four straight games and not qualifying for the semi-finals.